Angatar/asciinematic/README.md

 It contains a small website that displays animated ascii content using the SSE (Server-Sent Events) technology with PHP.

-Through the use of this container in its 2 versions (cf available tags) the user/student is invited to understand:
+Through the use of this container in its 2 versions (see available tags) the user/student is invited to understand:
 - How to map the container ports to the host's ports
-- The non persistance of the container content
+- The non persistence of the container content
 - The use of volumes and bind mounts to make any content to persist
 - The use of docker sub-networks
 - The use of docker network to create communication between containers
 - The use of bind mounts and volumes to share content between containers
-- The docker-compose basic commnands on CLI
+- The docker-compose basic commands on CLI
 - How to create his own docker-compose.yml for